bowo-prasetyo/forkbuild/docs/Architecture.md

 exactly once.
 Critical invariant restated where the code lives: it only ever sees a RESOLVED selection — items[], bounds, pivot — never a Group, a Group.id, or group membership.

+TransformSnap (application/TransformSnap.js), added 0.1.47, is the pure snapping math: snapValue/snapTranslation/snapRotation plus effectiveIncrement for precision mode.
+It snaps GESTURE DELTAS, never absolute positions, always measured from the gesture origin — so a brick at x = 2.37 nudged by +0.2 stays at 2.37, and crossing +0.7 moves it to 3.37.
+Snapping once per frame from the origin (never re-snapping a snapped value) is what makes repeated previews stable and pointer motion reversible.
+Includes floating-point hygiene (toPrecision(12)) because snapped values flow into committed commands, replay comparisons, and the on-screen readout.

+TransformSettings (application/TransformSettings.js), added 0.1.47, is
+the session/application-level transform preferences: snappingEnabled, translationSnap (1 — deliberately matching the placement grid), rotationSnap (15°), precisionMultiplier (0.1).
+NOT document state: nothing here belongs to a World, Document, Building, Brick, or Group, and nothing here is serialized into the ForkBuild Protocol.
+Each session (EditorSession, WorldNavigationSession) owns one instance and hands it to its gesture service; precision changes gesture interpretation, never document state.

+TransformAlignment (application/TransformAlignment.js), added 0.1.48, is
+the pure alignment/distribution math — the entire geometry of the milestone. calculateAlignmentTransforms(entries, selectionBounds, mode) implements the nine world-axis operations ('x-min' … 'z-max');
+calculateDistributionTransforms(entries, axis) implements even center distribution with deterministic ordering (axis coordinate, then buildingId, then brickId) and pinned endpoints.
+Inputs and outputs are plain data — no World, Group, Brick, renderer, history, or UI — which is exactly what keeps groups invisible to this layer and makes it trivially testable.

 Spatial selection/hover/inspection/placement state classes live in application/spatial-state/ (SpatialSelectionState, SpatialHoverState,